jupyter-book/jupyter-book/docs/tutorial/execution.md

 This assigns the label `horsepower` to the output of that code cell.

-You can reference it and embed it like you would any other item in MyST.
+You can reference it and embed it like you would any other item in MyST Markdown.

 🛠 Add a reference to this cell, as well as an embedding in a figure by copy and pasting this into a markdown block of the notebook.